Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12

-The children per mother (CPM) in the the US stood at 2.52 in 2024, showing only a slight decrease from 2.53 in 2023.
-Over the last five years, the CPM trend has been declining, averaging 2.57 during that period.
-When compared to the 1970s average of 2.61, the current figure is roughly 0.10 lower.
-This places the the US at the top globally for CPM, ranking 38th out of 38 countries.
+The children per mother (CPM) in the the US was 2.52 in 2024, showing minimal change from 2.53 in 2023.
+Over the last five years, this number has been on a downward trend, averaging 2.57.
+When set against the 1970s average of 2.61, the current CPM is roughly 0.10 lower.
+The nation's CPM stands as the highest globally, positioned at 38 out of 38 countries.

 Children per Mother (CPM) over the decades